-If you are caring for someone living with Alzheimer’s disease or another dementia, the recommended “social distancing” may cause further challenges and feelings of isolation.
-To help, we’ve put together a guide of cognitively stimulating in-person and virtual activities that you can do with your person from the safety of home.
+If you are caring for someone living with Alzheimer’s disease or another dementia, the challenges of COVID-19 and social distancing may further feelings of isolation.
+To help, we’ve put together a guide of cognitively stimulating activities you can do virtually or with your person from the safety of home.

 Before you start planning, however, it is important to understand these are not one-size-fits-all.
 In order to pick the right activities for your person, consider their level of cognitive decline, what skills and abilities are remaining, and what cues or environmental aids can help the person.
 They may not be able to complete some tasks as well as they used to or even have the same tastes or preferences, but stay ready for unexpected opportunities for fun and connection because you never know what will spark their interest.

 For someone who is nonverbal, think about ways to talk through the activities described below by using visual and physical cues to connect them to what you’re saying and doing.
 Consider activities that don’t require a lot of set-up time and that provide immediate feedback.
 Try to do things together as much as possible – just setting the person down in front of a craft, for example, is not likely to be successful.

 Additionally, if you aren’t able to connect with your person physically but are able to reach out through video chat software such as Zoom or Google Hangouts, simply modify the suggested in-person activities to work remotely by sharing your screen with them.
 Finally, while your person may not remember the moments you are creating – you will!
 So be kind to yourself and choose things to do that are enjoyable for you both.